 Alkaline food charts should help you plan a diet that keeps you healthy while including your favorite foods.
 So, it is important that you understand the principles of alkaline diets.
 Because many dieters get too obsessed with alkaline foods without considering the need for acid-alkaline balance.

 Remember that you can ask about alkaline foods any time you need more help.
-Or use that link to share your experiences and opinions about alkaline food charts.
+Just use the feedback form near the end of every page to share your experiences and opinions about alkaline food charts.

 Alkaline Food Charts Document Change History

-Do you have suggestions for improving Acid Alkaline Food Chart Intro?
-Then, please add your idea to Foodary Suggestion Box.
-Or, send the Feedback Form, below.
+Do you have suggestions for improving Acid vs Alkaline Food Charts?
+Then, please send your idea on the Feedback Form, below.